jeremysinger/capabilitiesforcoders/compiler_errors/unclear_provenance.rst

 ^^^^^^^^^^^^^^^^^^^^^

 The best way to avoid the warning is to consider whether the binary operation on capability values makes sense.
-Would it be better to convert to a simple integer type and do the calculation in that (non-capability) domain instead as follows
+It would be better to convert to a simple integer type and do the calculation in that (non-capability) domain instead as follows